How To Set Up A Business In London

 Known as Europe’s business capital with the largest tech economy, it is no surprise that London attracts thousands of new businesses every year.
 It is a thriving, dynamic city full of opportunities so whether you are looking to create a new business or expand from overseas, London is the place to be.
 But setting up operations here successfully is not an easy feat; it can be a complex and costly process for businesses large or small.
 So before you decide to make the big move and set up a business in London, check out our guide of obstacles you need to consider.

 London is not a small city.
-There are numerous areas to choose from so you really need to consider and research them all before making a decision.
 Think about the industry you operate in and your product offering to identify which area would suit you best.
-When looking to set up a business in London, you need to decide whether to base yourself alongside similar companies in your sector or whether it would better to stay away from the competition.
+When looking to set up a business in London, you need to decide whether to base yourself alongside similar companies or whether it would better to stay away from competition.

 Other traits to contemplate are the reputation of the neighbourhood and public transportation available to you.
 If clients will be visiting you, can they access your office easily?
 Not forgetting that the costs of commuting within London are now at their highest level.

 It may come as no surprise, but office space in London is the second most expensive in the world.
 According to a recent study by Find a London Office LLP, rent in Mayfair tops the list at £149 per square foot with the City of London’s financial district costing £90 per square foot per annum.

 Business rates and VAT on rent and service charges are taxed to the occupier by the local authorities.
 These are the main recurring costs that you need to be aware off.
 Unless you’re looking for a serviced office, you will also have utilities to account for.
 Other costs include maintenance, IT and telecoms, removal and legal costs and similar.